What Is A Sinking Fund? Your Budget’s Secret Weapon

 • Underestimating the True Cost: Always overestimate.
 Add 10–15% buffer for taxes, inflation, or surprises.

 • Skipping Monthly Reviews: Set a reminder.
-Review goals every month or quarterly at minimum.
+Review goals every month or quarterly at a minimum.

 “Good budgeting isn’t about being perfect,” says Tiffany Aliche, The Budgetnista.
 “It’s about being consistent and kind to yourself.”